geoserver/geoserver/src/README.txt

 This README helps you getting started with GeoServer development.
 It will guide you through the process of checking out the source code, compiling it, and running.

-GeoServer Development requires Java 8, Maven, and git.
-Due to subtle changes in Java class libraries we require development on Java 8 at this time (although the result is tested on Java 11).
+GeoServer Development requires Java 11, Maven, and git.

 Further readings: